unrealwork/atsd-use-cases/USMortality/README.md

 ### Axibase Time Series Database
 --------------------------------

-The [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD) is a powerful tool when it comes to storing, analyzing, and visualising datasets.
+The [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
 This article will not focus on creating graphs and figures using ATSD, but rather on writing and running SQL queries.
 If you are interested in reading more on the visual presentation capabilities of ATSD, check out our articles on
 [employee compensation numbers in Iowa](../SocrataIowaCompensation/README.md) and [aviation statistics in the United Kingdom](../UKAviation/README.md).